Welcome to Lake Erie Fishing Adventures!

 The abundance of Yellow Perch in Lake Erie, not to mention their tasty, firm meat might explain why many anglers are hooked on catching the fish that has become a popular main course at Friday night fish fries.
 The Lake Erie Perch is a yellow-gold fish with dark-striped sides and grows to be 5 to 12 inches in length and perfect for a family outing.
 When a school of perch goes into a feeding frenzy, the fish can provide anglers with plenty of action, rewarding them with a nice cooler for supper.

-Our 30′ Lake Erie Charter Boat, “The Weiss Guy” runs out of Wild Wings Marina in Oak Harbor, OH during April, May & June.
-During July, August & September it runs out of Spitzer Riverside Marina in Lorain, OH.
+Our 30′ Lake Erie Charter Boat, “The Weiss Guy” runs out of Wild Wings Marina in Oak Harbor, OH.
+Our 22' Lake Erie Charter Boat can be trailered to any launch ramp in Ohio.

 Other Things To Do